Maelus-999/Msharp/README.md

 # M#
 > [!important]
-> For now you can't download it because its still in developpment}
+> For now you can't download it because its still in development.

 ### Welcome to M#!

 M# is a programming language designed for developing applications/small or large projects.